 Christmas Lights

-Check out our big list (link above) of magnificent Christmas light displays in the Triangle.
-Some are on farms and have an entry fee, but many are absolutely free.
+Check out our big list of magnificent Christmas light displays in the Triangle.
+Some are on farms or other venues and have an entry fee, but many are absolutely free.
 There’s even a Google Map to help you plan your trek!

 Santa’s Wonderland

 Take the kids to either Bass Pro Shops, 801 Bass Pro Lane, Cary, or Cabela’s, 201 Cabela Drive, Garner, and you and get a free picture of them with Santa.
 This is going on every day through Christmas Eve.
-You need to make reservations in advance, and they’ve made some modifications for safety purposes this year.
+You need to make reservations in advance.
+We also have a growing list of other opportunities for a free picture with Santa in the Triangle.

 Try one of these hikes